rytilahti/python-songpal/README.rst

 Installation
 ~~~~~~~~~~~~

-The easiest way for installing this project is by using pypi inside a virtualenv.
+The easiest way to install is by using pip:

 .. code-block::